mindspore-ai/docs/docs/mindspore/source_en/model_train/debug/dump.md

 </table>

 > 1. In terms of statistics, the computing speed of the device is faster than that of the host(currently only supported on Ascend backend), but the host has more statistical indicators than the device.
 Refer to the `statistic_category` option for details.
-> 2. Only supported on the Ascend backend.

 ## Dump in Ascend O0/O1 Mode